It4innovations/espreso/README.md

  - massively parallel linear solver [espreso](#espreso) based on FETI Domain Decomposition Methods, which is capable of solving problems with over a hundred billions of unknowns using thousands compute nodes.

 # MESIO
-Mesio is a highly-parallel loader and convertor of external unstructured meshes databases.
+Mesio is a highly-parallel loader and converter of external unstructured meshes databases.
 It is composed of several commonly used algorithms that together provide a robust solution for the pre/post-processing phase of solving large-scale engineering problems ([pdf](https://doi.org/10.1109/IPDPS.2019.00084)).
 With mesio a user is able to use the same sequential database file with an arbitrary number of MPI processes.
-It allows engineers to use their favourite tools for creation of numerical models without any penalty for a parallel run.
+It allows engineers to use their favorite tools for creation of numerical models without any penalty for a parallel run.

 Mesio is composed from (i) the mesh builder that is able to reconstruct an unstructured mesh from randomly scattered data across parallel processes in a distributed memory of an HPC machine without gathering data into a single node and (ii) lightweight parallel parsers of given mesh databases.
 Hence, the usage is not limited to any particular format -- only a simple parallel parser has to be implemented for a new format.
 Currently, the following parsers are implemented:
  - ANSYS CDB